 The major sports for the boys and girls vary each term, with the boys participating in rugby, hockey or football and cricket, whilst the girls compete in hockey, netball and then both rounders and cricket.
-In addition, talented female cricketers also have the opportunity to join the boys in representing the School at cricket.
-Outside of the major sports, the pupils also compete in Athletics, Cross Country, Eton Fives, Swimming, Basketball, Golf and Triathlon.
+Outside the major sports, pupils also compete in Athletics, Cross Country, Eton Fives, Swimming, Basketball, Golf and Triathlon, to name but a few of the sports available.